9 awesome light festivals in the Netherlands: what's lit, where, and when?

 Eindhoven is known as the City of Light since the match industry was established in 1870, and Philips’ incandescent bulb factory was opened in 1891.

-In fact, GLOW Eindhoven is in the top 5 of the most visited light festivals in the world.
+In fact, GLOW Eindhoven is in the top five of the most visited light festivals in the world.

 Along with established light artists from across the globe, GLOW makes room for local light projects and young developing talent.

-Note: Editor’s Note: This article was originally published November 2018, but was fully updated in October 2022 with all the latest information and dates.